 - Sprays— Spray nozzles shall be of such size and so spaced that the specified intensity of spray falls uniformly distributed over the floor area.
 The spray nozzles shall be so located that the droplets are falling from gravitational force only when they strike the specimens.

 - Flow Control Valves— Flow control valves, to control the intensity of the spray, are required.

-- Circulating System— A circulating system shall, where used, consist of a fine-mesh strainer, pump, relief by-pass, gages, and pressure regulating valve, together with the necessary piping between the flow control valves, spray nozzles, and water reservoir.
+- Circulating System— A circulating system will consist of a fine-mesh strainer, pump, relief by-pass, gages, and pressure regulating valve, together with the necessary piping between the flow control valves, spray nozzles, and water reservoir.

-- Reservoir— A reservoir for storage and conditioning of the spray water shall, where used, be equipped with an overflow to a sewer and with a drain to facilitate changing the water at the start of each test.
-Make-up water, regulated by a float control, shall also discharge into this tank.
+- Reservoir— A reservoir for storage and conditioning of the spray water is used and equipped with an overflow to a sewer and with a drain to facilitate changing the water at the start of each test.
+Make-up water, regulated by a float control, must discharge into this tank.

-- Conditioning Apparatus— Adequate facilities shall be provided for conditioning test specimens at proper humidity and temperature prior to test.
+- Conditioning Apparatus— Adequate facilities shall be provided for conditioning test specimens at the proper humidity and temperature prior to the test.